Power Battery Detection: Experiments

 \subsection{Implementation Details}

 Our MDCNeXt model is implemented in PyTorch and trained on 4 NVIDIA Tesla V100 GPUs for 150 epochs with a batch size of 4.
 All X-ray images are resized to $512 \times 512$.
 We adopt the Adam optimizer~\cite{Adam} with $\beta_1 = 0.5$, $\beta_2 = 0.999$.
 The initial learning rate is set to $1 \times 10^{-4}$.
 To stabilize training, we apply a weight decay of $1 \times 10^{-3}$ and gradient clipping with a threshold of 0.5.
 A step-wise learning rate decay schedule reduces the learning rate by 0.9 every 120 epochs.
 To improve generalization, we apply data augmentation techniques including random horizontal flipping, multi-scale resizing (0.75$\times$, 1.0$\times$, 1.25$\times$), and random brightness adjustment.
 To prevent the model from overfitting to a specific prompt during inference, we adopt a prompt randomization strategy throughout training.
 Instead of using a fixed prompt sample, each training epoch randomly selects a pure plate from the training set to serve as the prompt input.
-This approach encourages the model to learn robust prompt-invariant representations.
+This approach encourages the model to learn robust prompt-invariant representations. {We explicitly detail the experimental settings for each category of baselines to ensure transparency and fairness in the comparisons.
+The corresponding protocols are summarized as follows.}

+{1) Corner Detection Methods.
+Traditional corner detection methods are classical image processing approaches and do not require learning or training.
+To reduce the influence of severe noise in industrial X-ray images and ensure reasonable performance, we provide these methods with Canny edge detection results as input, which is a standard preprocessing practice in industrial vision and does not introduce learnable bias.}

+{2) Crowd Counting Methods.
+All crowd counting baselines are re-trained on PBD5K by strictly following the official open-source implementations and training configurations reported in their original papers, including optimizer settings, learning rates, and training schedules.}

+{3) General and Tiny Object Detection Methods.
+Similarly, all general-purpose and tiny object detection models are re-trained on PBD5K using their official codebases and default training protocols, without additional task-specific tuning beyond dataset adaptation.}

+{4) Segmentation Methods.
+The segmentation baselines are divided into three categories:} \begin{itemize} \item {Prompt-based generalist models (SAM 2~\cite{SAM2} and SegGPT~\cite{SegGPT}): They are pre-trained on extremely large-scale generic segmentation datasets and are not re-trained or fine-tuned on PBD5K.
+To evaluate their capability to cover the PBD task under their intended usage paradigm, we adopt the same pure battery images and corresponding masks used in MDCNeXt as prompts, and directly generate predictions on the test set.
+This protocol follows the standard inference setting recommended by these models and ensures a fair prompt-level comparison.} \item {General segmentation frameworks (DeepLabV3+~\cite{DeepLabV3+} and SegFormer~\cite{SegFormer}): These models are re-trained on PBD5K using their official open-source code and training configurations, with identical training data splits and supervision.} \item {Context-dependent concept segmentation models (Spider~\cite{CDCU-Spider} and ZoomNeXt~\cite{ZoomNeXt}): These models are also re-trained on PBD5K under the same training protocols as their original implementations, ensuring consistent optimization and data exposure.} \end{itemize}